-These guidelines apply to water skiing and any activities where students are in a craft designed to be towed by a power boat (e.g. knee boarding and wakeboarding), except in rescue situations.
+These guidelines apply to water skiing and any activities where students are in a craft designed to be towed by a power boat (for example, knee boarding and wakeboarding), except in rescue situations.

 Transport Safety Victoria - Maritime Safety provides the following definitions of waterways in Victoria to provide guidance for minimum safety equipment and preparation: